Best York County VA Reckless Driving Lawyers • 1400+ Client Reviews

 - Suspension of driving privileges

-A reckless driving conviction can negatively affect you in many ways.
+A reckless driving criminal conviction can negatively affect you in many ways.
 However, a Virginia Uniform Summons or ticket is NOT a conviction.
-Our reckless driving defense lawyers routinely defend this type of allegation in the Carroll County General District Court.
+Our reckless driving defense lawyers defend this type of allegation in the York County General District Court.
 We know how to best protect our clients.
 The facts of each case can vary.
 Our knowledge, expertise, and experience helps us to select the best defense for your case.
 We diligently prepare arguments for your particular circumstances.

 - 46.2-852 – General rule

 - 46.2-853 – Fail to maintain control; brakes